 Use in Cataract Surgery and Lens Implant Procedures (IOLs)

 Arcuate Incisions and Limbal Relaxing Incisions to reduce astigmatism may be performed in conjunction with any lens implant (IOL) procedure including an IOL implanted in connection with Cataract Surgery.

 Because there are recent advancements in Toric lenses and femtosecond lasers that can help correct Astigmatism for cataract surgery patients, Limbal Relaxing Incisions (LRIs) are less likely to be used today to correct pre-existing corneal astigmatism.
 However, Limbal Relaxing Incisions remain a safe, reliable and predictable option in correcting pre-existing moderate levels of corneal astigmatism during cataract surgery where other more expensive options (like Toric lenses and lasers) are not available or affordable.

 How Are Astigmatic Incisions Performed?

-Astigmatic Incisions are made directly on the cornea of your eye with a special diamond scalpel or by using a femtosecond laser (like the one used in Laser Cataract Surgery).
+Astigmatic Incisions are made directly on the cornea of your eye with a special diamond scalpel or by using a femtosecond laser (like the one used in All-Laser LASIK or Laser Cataract Surgery).
 The length and position of these incisions on the cornea will be determined by the amount of astigmatism you have for your eye.

 If your surgeon uses a femtosecond laser to make the incision, the surgeon will typically utilize instruments in the laser to measure the thickness of your cornea.
 Preliminary studies show that these incisions are more precise and effective than diamond blade incisions performed manually.